 Cynthia K. Barron

-Leadership Coach and Educational Policy Studies Clinical Faculty Affiliate
+Leadership Coach and Clinical Assistant Professor of Educational Policy Studies

 Dr. Cynthia K. Barron is a leadership coach with the UIC College of Education Urban Education Leadership program.
 She has more than 40 years’ experience in education, with 35 of those years spent in Chicago Public Schools as a teacher, athletic coach, counselor, principal of two schools (elementary and secondary), Area Instruction Officer, and Interim Chief Area Officer for High Schools.